yangshun/front-end-interview-handbook/contents/introduction.md

 ### JavaScript coding

 This is the front end version of LeetCode-style algorithm questions.
-Implement a function in JavaScript, it could be a utility function found in Lodash/Underscore (e.g. `throttle`), or a polyfill for the JavaScript language/DOM APIs (e.g. `Array.prototype.filter`, `Promise.all`, `document.getElementsByClassName()`).
+Implement a function in JavaScript, which can be a utility function found in Lodash/Underscore (e.g. `throttle`), or a polyfill for the JavaScript language/DOM APIs (e.g. `Array.prototype.filter()`, `Promise.all()`, `document.getElementsByClassName()`).

 - Implement `Array.prototype` functions: `map`, `reduce`, `filter`, `sort`.
-- Implement DOM APIs: `getElementsByClassName`.
+- Implement DOM APIs: `document.getElementsByClassName`, `document.getElementsByTagName`.
 - `debounce`/`throttle`.
-- Implement Promise/Promise-related APIs: `Promise`, `Promise.all`.
+- Implement Promise/Promise-related APIs: `Promise`, `Promise.all`, `Promise.any`.

 ### User interface coding